mdn/content/files/en-us/web/css/pseudo-classes/index.md

 - {{CSSxRef(":read-write")}}
   - : Represents any element that is user-editable.
 - {{CSSxRef(":placeholder-shown")}}
-  - : Matches an input element that is displaying placeholder text, for example from the HTML5 `placeholder` attribute.
+  - : Matches an input element that is displaying placeholder text.
+For example, it will match the `placeholder` attribute in the {{htmlelement("input")}} and {{htmlelement("textarea")}} elements.
 - {{CSSxRef(":default")}}
   - : Matches one or more UI elements that are the default among a set of elements.
 - {{CSSxRef(":checked")}}
-  - : Matches when elements such as checkboxes and radiobuttons are toggled on.
+  - : Matches when elements such as checkboxes and radio buttons are toggled on.
 - {{CSSxRef(":indeterminate")}}
-  - : Matches when UI elements are in an indeterminate state.
+  - : Matches UI elements when they are in an indeterminate state.
 - {{CSSxRef(":blank")}}
   - : Matches a user-input element which is empty, containing an empty string or other null input.
 - {{CSSxRef(":valid")}}
   - : Matches an element with valid contents.
-For example an input element with type 'email' which contains a validly formed email address.
+For example, an input element with the type 'email' that contains a validly formed email address or an empty value if the control is not required.
 - {{CSSxRef(":invalid")}}
   - : Matches an element with invalid contents.
-For example an input element with type 'email' with a name entered.
+For example, an input element with type 'email' with a name entered.
 - {{CSSxRef(":in-range")}}
-  - : Applies to elements with range limitations, for example a slider control, when the selected value is in the allowed range.
+  - : Applies to elements with range limitations.
+For example, a slider control when the selected value is in the allowed range.
 - {{CSSxRef(":out-of-range")}}
-  - : Applies to elements with range limitations, for example a slider control, when the selected value is outside the allowed range.
+  - : Applies to elements with range limitations.
+For example, a slider control when the selected value is outside the allowed range.
 - {{CSSxRef(":required")}}
   - : Matches when a form element is required.
 - {{CSSxRef(":optional")}}